Percutaneous Tibial Nerve Stimulation (PTNS) for Voiding Dysfunction

 CPT 64590 Insertion or replacement of peripheral or gastric neurostimulator pulse generator or receiver, direct or inductive coupling, does not apply.
 The stimulation devices used in PTNS are not implanted.

 Altering the function of the posterior tibial nerve with PTNS is believed to improve voiding function and control.
 While the posterior tibial nerve is located near the ankle, it is derived from the lumbar-sacral nerves (L4-S3), which control the bladder detrusor and perineal floor.
 Voiding dysfunction includes urinary frequency, urgency incontinence, and nonobstructive retention.
 Common causes of voiding dysfunction are pelvic floor dysfunction (e.g., from pregnancy, childbirth, surgery), inflammation, medication (e.g., diuretics and anticholinergics), obesity, psychogenic factors, and disease (e.g., multiple sclerosis, spinal cord injury, detrusor hyperreflexia, diabetes with peripheral nerve involvement).
+The current FDA-cleared indication for PTNS is overactive bladder (OAB), which is defined as the presence of urinary urgency, with or without urgency urinary incontinence, that is usually accompanied by frequency and nocturia and is not associated with urinary tract infections or other known pathology.

 The procedure for PTNS consists of the insertion of a needle above the medial malleolus into the posterior tibial nerve followed by the application of low-voltage (10 mA, 1-10 Hz frequency) electrical stimulation that produces sensory and motor responses (i.e., a tickling sensation and plantar flexion or fanning of all toes).
 Noninvasive PTNS has also been delivered with surface electrodes.
 The recommended course of treatment is an initial series of 12 weekly office-based treatments followed by an individualized maintenance treatment schedule.